David Weinstein (musician): Roulette

-David Weinstein with his floor-based score, "The Illuminated Man" (1981).
-Photograph by Tim Spelios.

 After graduating from the University of Illinois with Bachelor and Master’s Degrees in Music, Weinstein joined Szujewska in Chicago in 1978.
 There, he continued to perform on piano and homemade acoustic instruments at venues including N.A.M.E Gallery, Old Town School and MoMing Dance Center.
 The following year, Weinstein and Szujewska moved to New York, where they collaborated on developing Roulette into a performance venue in Staley’s TriBeCa loft.
 Weinstein served as Roulette’s Director of Development (among other positions) from 1979 to 1994, a period when Roulette emerged as one of New York’s most important venues for improvised, experimental music.

 During the early years in New York, 1980–1982, Weinstein apprenticed with the master craftsman George Sell, who taught him carpentry, model-making, and stained glass techniques.
 He also worked as a studio assistant for artists Red Grooms and Judy Pfaff; worked behind the scenes on Sesame Street and The Muppets; and worked as a sound technician for composer Steve Reich.

 In 1980, while continuing his work for Roulette, Weinstein began composition and fabrication of a large-scale, floor-based, graphical score called Illuminated Man, which would travel to the West Coast, Canada, and the New Music America Festival in Hartford, CT, in 1984.
 Afterward, it traveled throughout Europe, including to the Serpentine Gallery in London.

-David Weinstein rehearsing with Shelley Hirsch, 1988.

 Then in 1986, Weinstein acquired an Ensoniq Mirage sampling keyboard, which allowed him to work independently at home, developing arrangements and composing.
 The instrument could play the sounds of flutes, violins, or pure noise, allowing him to imagine composition in new ways.
 He collaborated with major performers, including Shelley Hirsch, Ellen Fulman, and Elliott Sharp, and traveled to Europe to perform with John Zorn, Bill Frisell, and others.

 As an integral part of the Downtown NYC music scene, Weinstein composed and performed original music, and continued to install site specific works from 1978 to 1994.
 In 1988, he formed Impossible Music with Tim Spelios, Nicolas Collins, David Shea, and Ted Greenwald.
 Rather than traditional instruments, the group exclusively used portable CD players, looping and layering sound effects and music.